brucemack/brucemack.github.io/ampersand/index.md

       consists of adding 4 bytes of header information to the packet.
     - Push the UDP frame into the network kernel for transmission.

 If there are any other things happening, I would consider that to be overhead which should be removed if possible.
+All of this needs to happen every 20ms without fail, or audio quality starts to degrade.

 From my measurements, it turns out that the most intensive step in the Ampersand implementation is the audio down-sampling.
 This is either a 6:1 or 3:1 decimation which requires a good quality low-pass filter to avoid aliasing.
-I"m using 71 taps or 91 taps, depending on the target audio rate.
+I'm using 71 or 91 FIR taps, depending on the target audio rate.
 I looked into this area and made some optimizations to make sure things were efficient.
 This led to a few interesting points.
 * Everything can be done in fixed-point.
 * There are well-known optimizations when creating decimation filters.
 Check out